California Smog Check Program: Smog check process

 Until a smog certificate can be provided registration will not be renewed.
 If the vehicle fails the smog check, the owner will be required to complete all necessary repairs and pass a smog check retest in order to complete the registration.
 If the costs of repairing the vehicle outweigh its value, the state may buy it and have it scrapped.
 The buyback program is part of California's Consumer Assistance Program (CAP) that also offers consumer assistance for repairs related to smog check.
 The program is administered by the Bureau of Automotive Repair.

 Participating counties

-Residents in certain counties, primarily rural ones, are normally exempt from the smog inspection requirements.
+Residents are never exempt from the smog inspection requirements.